junobuild/docs/docs/management/snapshots.md

 Snapshots are also automatically created during the upgrade process, capturing a snapshot when upgrading to a new version.
 If preferred, you can opt out in the advanced options to skip creating a snapshot or prevent overwriting an existing one.
 However, given the sensitivity of such processes, we strongly recommend always having a snapshot available or at least ensuring a way to restore your data—for example, by being prepared to redeploy your application quickly.

+Snapshots can also be downloaded and uploaded offline using the CLI, allowing you to store them externally and re-import them later if needed.

 ---

 ## Limitations

-As determined by the Internet Computer (see the [specification](https://internetcomputer.org/docs/current/references/ic-interface-spec#ic-take_canister_snapshot)), only one snapshot per module is currently allowed.
-If this evolves in the future, Juno will be updated accordingly.

-Snapshots are stored on-chain, and the cost of a snapshot’s memory consumption is charged to the module itself.
+Snapshots are stored on-chain, and the cost of a snapshot's memory consumption is charged to the module itself.
 This means they follow the lifecycle of your modules — if the module is deleted or runs out of cycles, its snapshot is also removed.

+Each module is currently limited to one snapshot at a time.
+This approach offers a balance between flexibility and cost-efficiency, providing a reliable recovery point without unnecessary on-chain storage costs.

+If the need for multiple snapshots arises in the future, support may be expanded.
+Reach out and let us know.

 This is why snapshots should not be mistaken for backups.
 Unlike true backups, they do not provide historical retention, off-chain storage, or protection against accidental loss of control.
 For long-term data protection, external backups — such as secure cold storage for sensitive data — are recommended.

+With the ability to download snapshots offline, you can create your own backup routine, for example, keeping copies in secure storage for long-term protection.

 ---

 ## Frequency of Snapshots

 Snapshots are automated during code upgrades, with the option to opt out.
 Alternatively, snapshots can be managed manually.

+---

+## Advanced Use

+In addition to standard recovery, snapshots can also be uploaded to reapply the code and state from one module to another.
+For example, you can download a snapshot from Satellite A and use it to replace Satellite B.

+This should be used carefully though, as snapshots also include elements such as public access keys and user IDs.
+Applying one module's snapshot to another may cause unintended side effects.

 [console]: ../terminology.md#console